Liga-IA/RepoAI/LinearRegression/1.Concepts/PotentialProblems.md

 ## Potencial Problems
-&nbsp;&nbsp;&nbsp;&nbsp; When training a Linear Regression model with a specific dataset, many problems may arise.
+When training a Linear Regression model with a specific dataset, many problems may arise.
 The most common ones are:

 ***1. Nonlinearity of the data***